isabelmoore/ECEN-602-Machine-Problems/mp3_7/README.md

 ## Running Application
 1. **Start server**:
 In server terminal, run following command: `./server 127.0.0.1 12345` with `12345` being the port number.
+2. Start Client in the directory where file needs to be transferred and run following commmands:
+   - tftp
+   - connect 127.0.0.1 12345
+   - get file.txt

 ## Code Architecture